Topic Number 602 - Child and Dependent Care Credit

 You must identify all persons or organizations that provide care for your child or dependent.
 You must report the name, address, and TIN (either the social security number or the employer identification number) of the care provider on your return.
 If the care provider is a tax-exempt organization, you need only report the name and address of the organization on your return.
-You can use Form W-10 (PDF), Dependent Care Provider's Identification and Certification, to request this information from the care provider.
+You can use Form W-10.pdf, Dependent Care Provider's Identification and Certification, to request this information from the care provider.
 If you can't provide information regarding the care provider, you may still be eligible for the credit if you can show that you exercised due diligence in attempting to provide the required information.
 If you pay a provider to care for your dependent or spouse in your home, you may be a household employer.
 If you're a household employer, you may have to withhold and pay social security and Medicare taxes and pay federal unemployment tax.
-For more information, refer to Employment Taxes for Household Employers in Publication 503, Publication 926, Household Employer's Tax Guide, or Topic No. 756.
+For more information, refer to Do You Have Household Employees? in Publication 503.pdf, Publication 926.pdf, Household Employer's Tax Guide, or Topic No. 756.

-Payments to Relatives or Dependents - The care provider can't be your spouse, the parent of your qualifying individual, your child who is under the age of 19, or a dependent for whom you or your spouse may claim an exemption on your return.
+Payments to Relatives or Dependents - The care provider can't be your spouse, the parent of your qualifying individual if your qualifying individual is your child and under age 13, your child who is under the age of 19, or a dependent for whom you or your spouse may claim an exemption on your return.